Trying to make a character stand out on the page can be frustrating, especially when everything else about them technically works.

 - Always plays devil’s advocate in arguments

-Behavioral Quirks
+Behavioral quirks

 - Likes to sit facing or turned away from the door